 Meanwhile, students are skeptical of the new principal.
 One smart young girl wants to leave the school and get bused to a safer school an hour away.
 A gang leader on campus gets arrested, and McKenna tries to help him.
 He drives a good student to his home and finds out he’s living in an abandoned car and is undocumented.
 He also confronts a father who would rather his son work with him at his business than go to school.

 Then a promising young athlete is shot on campus in a gang fight and dies in McKenna’s arms.
+(It was shown on campus, but actually occurred just off the school grounds.)
 That motivates him to step up changes on campus, calling for a dress code and for teachers to check in with parents.
 He holds a meeting for parents, but only 16 show up.
 Parent activist Margaret Wright, played by singer Virginia Capers, warns him, “I got you hired, I can get you fired.”
 There is now a building on campus named after Wright.

 He paints off the graffiti on the wall across the street from the school, and keeps painting over it, until he gets the football team to help him.

 A young white teacher, Allan, played by character actor Ray Buktenica, allies himself with McKenna but calls him crazy.
 (Buktenica was also a regular in the TV show “Rhoda” and the series “House Calls” and is known for the movies “My Girl” and “Heat.”)

 Allan walks to the parking lot where McKenna’s car is vandalized with graffiti.
 Later, a district official notifies the new guy that he can’t change the system.